OGRECave/ogre/Docs/src/tutorials/basictutorials/basictutorial2.md

 The Ogre::Light class has a wide range of properties.
 Two of the most important are the [diffuse](http://www.ogre3d.org/tikiwiki/tiki-index.php?page=-Diffuse+%28Light%29) and [specular](http://www.ogre3d.org/tikiwiki/tiki-index.php?page=-Specular+%28Light%29) color.
 Each material script defines how much specular and diffuse lighting a material reflects.
 These properties will be covered in some of the later tutorials.

 # Creating a Light {#CreatingaLight}
 Let's add a Light to our scene.
-We do this by calling the SceneManager's createLight method.
+We do this by calling the Ogre::SceneManager::createLight method.
 Add the following code right after we finish creating the groundEntity:
 @snippet Samples/Tutorials/BasicTutorial2.cpp spotlight

 We'll set the diffuse and specular colors to pure blue.